 Deep breaths now.
 This part contains some triggers.

 The shit an energy vampire can put us through can leave us feeling resentment, bitterness or annoyance but guess what this does?
-It creates resistance around the person, lowers your vibration and energy, feeds and fuels the energy vampire’s toxic vibration AND you attract more energy sucking behaviour.
-You’re basically telling the Universe “Yes, please send me more interactions with this energy vampire, which make me feel like ass for two days afterward!”
-What you resist persists.
+It creates resistance around the person, lowers your vibration and energy, feeds and fuels the energy vampire’s toxic vibration AND you attract more energy sucking behavior.
+The Universe will just keep bringing it back to you as a soul assignment until you learn to master it.